How eLearning Platforms are Evolving to Suit Learners’ Needs

 American-based online learning tools, too, stepped up to fill the learning gap between schools and students.
 For instance, Salman Khan – the founder at Khan Academy – stated while talking to a CNBC reporter that just after the pandemic was declared they saw a three times increase in the number of minutes spent by users on their platform.

-Khan Academy is an American non-profit educational organization that provides online tools to help students, teachers, parents, schools, and universities around the world.
+Khan Academy is an American non-profit educational organisation that provides online tools to help students, teachers, parents, schools, and universities around the world.

 While online learning has arrived as a blessing for students and other learners, sadly, not everyone has access to it.
 As per a 2016 report, only 17% of students in India attend English-medium schools.
 A majority of students attend school in their native languages.
 Since the pandemic, these students have been facing difficulties in coping with digital tools. eLearning companies understand the need for helping such students access their platforms.
 Vedantu is available in English and Hindi – the two popularly spoken languages in the country.
 In the future, their team plans to offer the platform and content in other regional languages, too.